top of page

 Current Available Positions

-Graduate: MS and PhD applications for Fall 2024 are closed.
-Students who are accepted at UW in ChemE, BioE, or MolES PhD programs will have the opportunity to meet with Prof. Nance and Nance lab members, and discuss specific project details in September-November 2024.
-Rotations for BioE or MolE students are not available until Winter or Spring 2025 and are discussed on a case by case basis.
+Graduate: MS and PhD applications for a start date of Fall 2025 are closed.
+Students who are accepted at UW in ChemE, BioE, or MolES PhD programs will have the opportunity to meet with Prof. Nance and Nance lab members, and discuss specific project details in September-November 2025.
+Rotations for BioE or MolE students are not available until Winter 2025 and are discussed on a case by case basis.
+We will be recruiting 1-2 PhD students for the 2025-2026 academic year.
+Only students admitted into a PhD program at UW will be considered.

 If you are an MSTP (MD/PhD) student and interested in the lab, please email Dr. Nance (eanance@uw.edu) directly.

-High School students: We are not running TEXTILE in the summer of 2024 and do not have any available positions for high school student volunteers or interns for 2024-2025.
+High School students: We are not running TEXTILE in the summer of 2025 and do not have any available positions for high school student volunteers or interns for 2025.

 Joining Our Team